martin-denizet/redmine_create_git/README.md

 # Redmine Create Git plugin

+Create and initialize a new Git repository from Redmine within seconds!
 I had to create Git repositories quite often and going to the command line to initialize a repository was time-consuming.
 This plugins allows Git repository creation directly from the Redmine project settings.

+## Compatibility

+Compatible with Redmine 2.4.x and 2.5.x on Linux

+Tested on:
-Tested on Redmine 2.4.2 stable
+* 2.4.2 stable
+* 2.5.0 stable

 ## READ FIRST